What is an Honorary Commander Program?

 As its title implies, the Team Hurlburt Honorary Commander Program is an executive-level program intended to educate influential community members who have limited knowledge about the Air Force and Hurlburt Field in order to foster public support for the base.
 It also serves as a forum in which the Hurlburt commanders can solicit advice and support from our civic leaders on matters affecting military and civilian communities.

-Representatives from the local community are selected as honorary commanders, and are assigned to one of the following leaders:
+Representatives from the local community are selected as honorary commanders and are assigned to Commanders and Command Chiefs across the installation.

 The honorary commanders serve a one-year term, which includes tours of each of the units represented in the program, as well as on-base functions and special events, such as awards ceremonies, changes of command and holiday events.